 DR Congo: Simple things can make the biggest difference in the DRC

 When asked by family or friends after a field visit, "How was your trip?" or "What's new in Africa?"
-I'm often guilty of giving oversimplified responses, though I realize our programmes go way beyond "fine" and "interesting."
+I'm often guilty of giving oversimplified responses, though I realise our programmes go way beyond "fine" and "interesting."

 The Global Platform for Disaster Risk Reduction — Day 5